blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 One of my friends recently fell victim to a pretty rudimentary and unremarkable banking scam.
 Unsurprisingly, he was pretty annoyed, but interestingly, the bank allegedly told him that they had no idea how the attack was carried out with such limited information, and they had never seen this specific M.O..

 Now, if you're anything like me then you probably wouldn't trust a customer facing branch representative to be the most informed about fraud and social engineering attacks.
-This led me to do my own little "investigation" (read: googling for a few sources) to try and piece together how I think the attack took place, mostly as a thinking exercise.
+This led me to do my own little "investigation" (read: googling for a few sources) to try and piece together how attack took place, mostly as a thinking exercise.
 Let's take a look at what we've got.

 {% capture images %}
     {{ site.url }}/assets/res/2020-06-25-nigerian-prince/1.jpg